yasirfaizahmed/Bare-metal-stm32-repository/README.md

       make link

+To get the .bin file from .elf file

+      make bin

-To get the .map file of .elf file
+To get the .map file of .elf file (just for references)

       make map

+Once the .bin file is ready, just open the [stm32 stlink utility](https://www.st.com/en/development-tools/stsw-link004.html), go to Target>Program> select your .bin file and click start, that should download the .bin file to flash.

 ## Some stuff need to know before getting started